polystat/j2eo/README.md

 ## Examples of translation projections

 Bellow there are all designed mappings at the current moment.

-#### Identifiers
+If you didn't find a construction in the list bellow it is probably unsupported.

+### 0 Identifiers (this section would be removed)

+---

 Each identifier preserves name except classes.
 Their names are prepended with `class__`.
 There is no name mangling for variables.

 ### 4 Types, Values, and Variables